UX-Wizards/wizards-wiki/content/en/volunteer-openings.md

 position: 1
 category: Volunteer
 ---
 Looking to help out UX Wizards in some way?
-If you're don't have something yet in mind, take a look at the listings below or jump to one using the right sidebar 👉🏼
+If you don't have something yet in mind, take a look at the listings below or jump to one using the right sidebar 👉🏼

 Note: We're in the process of figuring out how best to share our open positions, so for now feel free to check out this Google Doc also! https://docs.google.com/document/d/1mUPJP_EwIhlEjrSYn_fjd0N77nsQZ66I5IdHeS-tyHQ/edit

+### Webflow Designer:

+**Looking for:** 1-2 people\
+**Contact:** Keri F.

+The Hackathon team is looking for a landing page, this is a longer-term project as we’re still in the planning stages.

+### Writers/Researchers for a Blog

+**Contact:** Keri F.

+I want to create a small series of blog articles that compare tools that are around and other similar things that are useful for our trade.
+Ie: Figma/Photoshop/other tools in terms of prototyping ability, ease of use, cost etc.

+### Designers (Junior!)

+**Looking for:** 1-2 jr designers\
+**Contact:** Keri F.

+This is a project for jr designers who want to get their hands dirty learning Figma or Sketch.
+To start with we’ll just be making a weekly post (literally a ‘menu’ this week’s events), but over time we templatize this and get experience with components and design systems.
+The output will be one piece per week, based on our existing calendar.
+You’ll receive guidance!

+### Speaking Events Coordinator

+**Looking for:** 1-2 people
+**Contact:** Keri F.

+We want to have some talks, and it would be super useful to have a point person for this.
+Talks that we have in the ‘hopper’ - Josh Gold/Linkedin Talk,

+### Hackathon Planning 2022

+**Looking for:** 3-6 more people
+(Currently Keri, Sidney, Max)
+**Contact:** Keri or Sidney
+Want to help organise our next remote ux design challenge?
+We’ve run 5 of these in the past, they’ve always been really popular and fun with wizards and typically ‘sell out’ within an hour of being announced.
+For this project, we’re looking to see if we can streamline our event and bump it up from a 25 person event to potentially a 60 person event, making it our largest hackathon yet!
+We’re currently meeting every other Friday at 4:30pm (flexible)

+### Volunteer Archivist/Yearbook Team Member (New!)
+Be on the yearbook team, creating a yearbook to celebrate our upcoming 4th birthday!
+We currently have 3 people, and we’d like two more!
+**Looking for:** 1-2 more people (currently Archana, Ann and Max) **Contact:** Keri, Ann, Archana or Max

+We’re currently meeting every other week

 ### Event: UX Chicken

 ![tesst](/img/banner_uxchicken.png "ux chicken banner") **Looking for:** Co-host and/or Planner \
 **Contact:** Keri, Laura, or Kaisen